Back in Blighty after a great few weeks in Australia.

 It was Pat Morrow of the video rental company Nocturn, from the west coast of America who contacted me and asked if he could quote for our up and coming US tour at the beginning of 1984.
 Knowing the management of The Police, and after asking the Berrow Brothers and band if they'd like me to try, I suggested we share the cost of the equipment and use it in our shows too.
 I explain a little more in the above audio clip.....

-It was during the break at Christmas that the guys went over to France to film this video.
+It was during the break at Christmas that the guys went over to France to film the video for this track above.
+This the live version from the UK tour.
 I meanwhile flew to New York to finish off setting up what was to become the band's biggest and most famous tour of their lives.